Siege of Corinth: Confederate

-The Army of the West, commanded by Maj.
-Gen. Earl Van Dorn, consisted of 12,901 men under the divisions of Maj.
-Gen. Samuel Jones, Maj.
-Gen. Sterling Price, and Maj.
-Gen. John P. McCown.
+The Army of the West, commanded by Major General Earl Van Dorn, consisted of 12,901 men under the divisions of Major General Samuel Jones, Major General Sterling Price, and Major General John P. McCown.

 Battle

+Monterey

+The federal division under Stanley moved south down the road to Corinth to search for the enemy on April 29, 1862.
+Brigadier General Elliot with 16 companies of cavalry including the 2nd Iowa Cavalry Regiment and part of the 2nd Michigan Cavalry Regiment, made contact with Confederate pickets of Forrest's 3rd Tennessee Cavalry Regiment who retreated rapidly leaving some infantry of Patton Anderson's brigade in camp unprepared.
+The 2nd Iowa captured 11 men in its dash.
+Then 2nd Iowa entered Monterey and captured more of the enemy.
+The 2nd Iowa continued until it came to a bridge opposed by Washington's Louisiana Battery and Colonel Kelly's men of 3rd Tennessee Cavalry Regiment.
+The 2nd Iowa charged into canister fire and lost one killed and three wounded.
+The 2nd Iowa retired some distance away.
+Kelly reported one or two of his men killed and no mention of captured.

 Farmington

-Of Halleck's wing commanders John Pope proved to be the most aggressive during the campaign.
+Of Halleck's wing commanders Pope proved to be the most aggressive during the campaign.
 Pope led the army's Left Wing and was furthest away from Halleck's headquarters.
 On May 3 Pope moved forward and captured the town of Farmington only a few miles from Corinth.
-Instead of moving the Center Wing under Don Carlos Buell forward, Halleck ordered Pope to withdraw and realign with Buell.
-General Pierre G. T. Beauregard ordered Earl Van Dorn to attack Pope's advanced wing on May 9.
+Instead of moving the center wing under Buell forward, Halleck ordered Pope to withdraw and realign with Buell.
+Beauregard ordered Van Dorn to attack Pope's advanced wing on May 9.
 Pope made a successful withdrawal and rejoined with Buell.
-General Braxton Bragg of the Confederate States Army (CSA), who also participated in the attack, had 25,000 men.
+Bragg, who also participated in the attack, had 25,000 men.
 The Union Army had 12,000 troops on hand.
 Van Dorn's corps, barely engaged, had 9 casualties.
-Daniel Ruggles's division of Bragg's Corp, on the other hand, which bore the brunt of the fighting, suffered casualties of 8 dead, 89 wounded and two missing or captured.
+Daniel Ruggles' division of Bragg's Corp, on the other hand, which bore the brunt of the fighting, suffered casualties of 8 dead, 89 wounded and two missing or captured.
 The Union Army had 16 killed, 148 wounded and 14 missing or captured.

 The 8th Wisconsin Volunteer Infantry Regiment was ordered to draw the enemy out as to count their numbers and they withdrew to a swamp north of town.
 Wisconsin 8th reported 5 killed, 14 severely wounded, and 19 slightly wounded.
-Old Abe the Screaming Eagle accompanied the Wisconsin 8th Infantry.
+The eagle, Old Abe, accompanied the Wisconsin 8th Infantry.